-The Organization has received grants to make interest-free, 24-month installment loans to low-income individuals for rental assistance, childcare or medical bills, and vehicle purchases or repairs.
+The Organization has received grants to make a combination of low-interest and interest-free, 24-month to 36-month installment loans to low-income individuals for rental assistance, childcare or medical bills, and vehicle purchases or repairs.
 Any loan repayments are used to make other loans to low-income individuals.